Balashankar Kantharia

-Balashankar Ullasram Kantharia (May 17, 1858 – April 1, 1898), was a Gujarati poet.
+Balashankar Ullasram Kantharia (17 May 1858 – 1 April 1898) was an Indian Gujarati-language poet from Gujarat, India.

 Biography

-Balashankar Kantharia was born on May 17, 1858 into a Sathodara Nagar Brahmin family in Nadiad (now in Gujarat, India).
+Balashankar Kantharia was born on May 17, 1858, into a Sathodara Nagar Brahmin family in Nadiad, Bombay Presidency (now in Gujarat, India).
 He was born to Ullasram Arjunlal Kantharia, a government magistrate, and Revaba, and had one brother, Umedram, and one sister, Rukshmani.
 Balashankar had studied till the first year of his college.
 He was a polyglot and knew Gujarati, Persian, Arabic, Sanskrit, Braj and Hindi languages as well as music and archaeology.
 His wife's name was Manilakshmi.

 He briefly worked in government service.
 He managed Bharati Bhusan, Itihas Mala, Krishna Mahoday magazines.
 He served as an editor of Buddhiprakash magazine briefly.
 He is considered as the founder of the modern Gujarati poetry and Ghazal.
 Manilal Dwivedi was his close friend.
 He considered himself as a follower of Dalpatram and was expert in poetry in Shikharini metre.
-It is believed that Kalapi had learned Ghazal poetry from him and Manilal Dwivedi.

-He died due to the plague, on April 1, 1898 at Baroda (now Vadodara, Gujarat).
+He died due to the plague, on April 1, 1898, at Baroda (now Vadodara, Gujarat).